Riddhi1204/Team_Airavat/CIVICPULSE_PLAN.md

 11. POPULATION
 ==================================================

-Population is extremely important to CivicPulse.
+Population is extremely important to NASMR.

 Do NOT make a remote population API call for every report if avoidable.